Carlyle, Saskatchewan: Industry and businesses

 The three most prominent industries in the Carlyle area are agriculture, the oil and gas sector, and tourism.
 Tourism sees its biggest impact to local businesses that cater to tourists who come to south-eastern Saskatchewan to visit nearby attractions, such as Moose Mountain Provincial Park.

 Being the largest town in the area, Carlyle has a wide variety of businesses that not only cater to local residents and tourists, but to people from neighbouring communities as well.
 Businesses such as hotels, grocery stores, banks, a Credit Union, gas stations, several restaurants, including fast food chains, a department store, building supply outlets, and several mom-and-pop specialty shops provide an ample variety of services.
 There are also two car dealerships, an RV dealership, a pleasure craft dealership, and other businesses that deal in ATVs and snowmobiles.
 Every September Carlyle hosts the annual Home Spun Craft Show that features over 70 venders from all over Canada.
 The show is held in the Carlyle Sports Arena and over 4,000 people attend.

 Agriculture is what initially brought settlers to Carlyle in the late 1800s and it continues to play an important role in the local economy.
 While Carlyle's grain elevator is long gone, a vibrant trucking industry, farm equipment sales and repair, and other agriculture related businesses continue to thrive.

 Compared to the other two main industries, oil and gas is the newest.
 Oil was first discovered in south-eastern Saskatchewan in 1953 near Midale.
 The oil industry was slow to develop but with advances in Bakken oil extraction techniques in the 1990s, the industry started to take off.
 And by the 2000s, the industry was booming.
 Pump jacks, oil batteries, and pipeline terminals are found all around the Carlyle area.
 Oil companies have set up offices in Carlyle and companies that service the oil industry, such as drilling rigs, service rigs, transport, oil waste disposal and cleanup, and petro-chemicals, have come to dominate the local economy.

 Transportation

-Carlyle sits at the cross-roads of Saskatchewan highways 9 and 13.
+Carlyle sits at the cross-roads of Highways 9 and 13.
 Of the two original railway lines that went through Carlyle, only one, the CNR line, remains and it carries freight, such as oil and grain.
 The last passenger train to depart from Carlyle was on 25 August 1959.
 The other line, CPR, issued notices of discontinuance for the section going from Carlyle to Arcola on 24 March 2000 and from Redvers to Carlyle on 20 July 2004.

 There is no public transportation to or from town, with the exception of a shuttle that goes to the Bear Claw Casino.
 Locally, the town operates a Handi-Transit van for the elderly and disabled.

 The Carlyle Airport is owned and operated by the town.
 The Carlyle Flying Club sells 100LL and Jet A.